 iPhone parts and service history

-With iOS 15.2 and later, you can go to Settings > General > About to check the parts and service history of your iPhone.
+With iOS 15.2 and later, go to Settings > General > About to check the parts and service history of your iPhone.

-For iPhone XR, XS, XS Max and later, including iPhone SE (2nd generation), you can check if the battery has been replaced.
+For iPhone XR, XS, XS Max, and later, including iPhone SE (2nd and 3rd generation), you can check if the battery has been replaced.

 For iPhone 11 models, you can check if the battery or display has been replaced.

-For iPhone 12 models, iPhone 13 models and iPhone 14 models, you can check if the rear system, TrueDepth camera, battery, display or rear cameras have been replaced.
+For iPhone 12 models and later, you can check if the rear system, TrueDepth camera, battery, display, or rear cameras have been replaced.

-Was already used or installed in another iPhone
+The part was already used or installed in another iPhone1

-For display and battery, you may find an additional message that says "Apple has updated the device information for this iPhone".
-This means that Apple has updated the device information maintained for this iPhone for service needs, safety analysis and to improve future products.
+For display and battery, the notification "Apple has updated the device information for this iPhone" indicates that Apple has updated the device information maintained for this iPhone for safety analysis and to improve future products.

 Importance of service by trained technicians using genuine Apple parts

-For most customers, visiting a professional repair provider with certified technicians who use genuine Apple parts is the safest and most reliable way to get a repair.
-These providers include Apple and Apple Authorised Service Providers, and Independent Repair Providers, who have access to genuine Apple parts.* Repairs performed by untrained individuals using non-genuine parts may affect the safety and functionality of the device.
-Genuine Apple parts are designed to fit precisely within the device.
-Also, repairs that don't replace screws or cowlings correctly may leave behind loose parts that could damage the battery, cause overheating or result in injury.
+When you need to repair your iPhone, you can choose between several options.
+For most customers, visiting a professional repair provider with certified technicians who use genuine Apple parts is the best way to get a safe and reliable outcome to a repair.
+These providers include Apple and Apple Authorized Service Providers, and Independent Repair Providers, who have access to genuine Apple parts.2 Genuine Apple parts are designed to fit precisely within the device and provide optimal performance, safety, and reliability.
+Repairs performed by Apple and Apple Authorized Service Providers are covered by Apple's warranty.

-Depending on your location, you can get your iPhone serviced – in or out of warranty – by visiting an Apple Store or Apple Authorised Service Provider, or by sending your iPhone to an Apple Repair Centre.
-Genuine Apple parts are also available for out-of-warranty repairs from Independent Repair Providers or through Self Service Repair.*
+Depending on your location, you can get your iPhone serviced — in or out of warranty — by visiting an Apple Store or Apple Authorized Service Provider or by shipping your iPhone to an Apple Repair Center.
+Genuine Apple parts are also available for out-of-warranty repairs from Independent Repair Providers or through Self Service Repair.3